ericom-gideon/docs/docs/servers/how_to_create_a_docker_server.md

 page_title:       How to Create a Docker Server
 page_author:      Angelo Livanos (Coverted by Brittany Martin)
-page_description: Knowledge base article to instruct users on they can deploy a Ubuntu server with Docker installed
+page_description: Knowledge base article to instruct users on they can deploy an Ubuntu server with Docker installed
-page_keywords:    server volume Docker container ubuntu
+page_keywords:    Docker Ubuntu 14.04 LTS server container

 ## Create a Docker server